 - Professor Tony Harland

 - Professor Kerry Shephard

 - Associate Professor Ben Daniel (Head of Department)

 - Dr Russell Butson

 - Dr Rob Wass

-- Professor Rachel Spronken-Smith (Dean of the Graduate Research School)
+- Professor Rachel Spronken-Smith (Dean, Graduate Research School)

 - Dr Sarah Stein (Distance Learning Office)

 Applying to do a PhD at the HEDC

 If you are keen to undertake PhD study at the HEDC, please refer to our staff profiles to ensure that your PhD topic is related to our areas of expertise.
 Contact the HEDC postgraduate coordinator before making a formal application to the university.
 This is to ensure that you are eligible to be considered for PhD study, you are matched with the right supervisors, and you have the necessary support to undertake your studies.